djacob65/maggot-mkdocs/docs/index.md

 ### Additional key points

    * <p>Being able to generate descriptive metadata from the start of a project or study without waiting for all the data to be acquired or processed, nor for the moment when one wish to publish data, thus respecting the [research data lifecycle][20]{:target="_blank"} as best as possible.
-[Read more][25]{:target="_blank"}.</p>
+[Read more](chats/chat2){:target="_blank"}.</p>
    * <p>The implementation of the tool requires involving all data stakeholders upstream (definition of the metadata schema, vocabularies, targeted data repositories, etc.); everyone has their role: [data manager/data steward][22]{:target="_blank"} on one side but also [scientists and data producers][21]{:target="_blank"} on the other.
-[Read more][24]{:target="_blank"}.</p>
+[Read more](chats/chat1){:target="_blank"}.</p>
    * <p>A progressive rise towards an increasingly [controlled and standardized vocabulary][23]{:target="_blank"} is not only possible but even encouraged.
 First we can start with a simple vocabulary dictionary used locally and grouping together domain vocabularies.
 Then we can consider the creation of a thesaurus with or without mapping to ontologies.
 The promotion of ontologies must also be done gradually by selecting those which are truly relevant for the collective.
-A tool like Maggot makes it easy to implement them.
-[Read more][26]{:target="_blank"}.</p>
+A tool like Maggot makes it easy to implement them (See [Vocabulary](./definitions/vocabulary.md)).
+[Read more](chats/chat3){:target="_blank"}.</p>

 <br><br>